benkl/pixeler/README.md

 0_1
 Blender 2.79 version
-  - simple ui implementation
+  - Simple ui implementation
-  - image name input field
+  - Image name input field
-  - modify x and y offset
+  - Modify x and y offset

 # Further information
 can be found in the system console while running the function.
 Reasonable file sizes and restricted colour palettes are recommended.
 1000*1000 pixels is the tested working limit.
 Alpha channel transparency is supported.